openstack/ironic-specs/specs/approved/support-intel-speed-select.rst

 Other end user impact
 ---------------------

-Users will have to update the traits with required Intel SST-PP configuration level in flavor.
+Users will have to update the traits with the desired Intel SST-PP configuration level in the corresponding flavors.

 Scalability impact
 ------------------